safadtm/28DaysOfFlutter/README.md

 This is my repository for the 28 Days of Flutter challenge, where I'll be learning and practicing Flutter by building a new app every day for 28 days.

 ## Day 1: [Restaurant Picker](https://github.com/safadtm/28DaysOfFlutter/tree/master/day01_restaurant_picker)
+This is a Flutter app that randomly selects a restaurant from a list of restaurants, when the user presses the "Pick Restaurant" button.

 ## Day 2:[Tip Calculator](https://github.com/safadtm/28DaysOfFlutter/tree/master/day02_tip_calculator)
 This is a Flutter app that calculates a tip based on a user-entered total amount and a selected tip percentage.
 The app has a simple user interface with a text field for entering the total amount, a set of toggle buttons for selecting the tip percentage, and a button for calculating the tip